Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Density of current

 \section{Density of current}

-Let us consider the density of current $\vec J$ for our system and investigate its basic features.
+Let us consider the density of current $\vec{J}$ for our system and investigate its basic features.
 Indeed, from our results we can end up with the form

 For this calculation, we use the spinor wavefunction obtained above.
-This gives a null value in Cartesian coordinates, which is $J_x=J_y=0$.
-This, of course, is expected since there is no net charge drift in our system.
+This gives a null value in Cartesian coordinates, i.e. $J_{x}$ $=$ $J_{y}=0$, which of course, is expected since there is no net charge drift in our system.